A Perturbation-Correction Method Based on Local Randomized Neural Networks for Quasi-Linear Interface Problems: Numerical examples

-We use local randomized neural networks (LRaNNs) $u_N^\pm$ to independently approximate the interior and exterior solutions, each with $m=500$ neurons and $\tanh$ activation.
-Weights are drawn uniformly from $[-1,1]$ and biases from $[-0.1,0.1]$.
-Newton iteration is applied until the residual norms cease to decay.
-The perturbation subproblem is then solved using two LRaNNs (one per subdomain) with $m=2000$ neurons, $\sin$ activation, weights drawn uniformly from $[-7\pi,7\pi]$ and biases from $[-\pi,\pi]$.
-This step specifically targets and removes the structured residuals from the initialization step.
-The computed correction $\epsilon u_p^\pm$ closely reproduces the initialization-step pointwise error, enabling effective cancellation in the corrected solution $u_N + \epsilon u_p$.
-Relative $L^2$ and $L^\infty$ errors decrease by roughly $4$--$5$ orders of magnitude. ~\cref{fig:comparison_exp2_plus} and ~\cref{tab:error_analysis_exp3} together demonstrate the effectiveness of the proposed two-step strategy of this case.
+We use local randomized neural networks $u_N^\pm$ to approximate the interior and exterior solutions independently, each with $m=500$ neurons and $\tanh$ activation.
+The hidden weights and biases are sampled from $\mathcal N(0,1)$ and $\mathcal N(0,0.1^2)$, and the Gauss--Newton iteration is run until the residual norm ceases to decay.
+The perturbation-correction subproblem is then solved with two local randomized networks (one per subdomain) of $m_p=2000$ neurons and $\sin$ activation, whose hidden weights and biases are sampled from $\mathcal N(0,(7\pi)^2)$ and $\mathcal N(0,1)$, respectively.

-Numerical values in ~\cref{tab:error_analysis_exp3} confirm that, for several $m_{\mathrm{petal}}$ values, the correction step consistently reduces both $L^2$ and $L^\infty$ errors to the $10^{-8}$ level.
+Table~\ref{tab:error_analysis_exp3} reports $\erro_{L^2}(U)$ and $\erro_{L^\infty}(U)$ for the primary approximation (LRaNN) and the corrected approximation (LRaNN-PC) at $m_{\mathrm{petal}}=5,8,12$, where LRaNN-PC uses the second-order (two-term) correction.
+The primary LRaNN stage stagnates at the $10^{-3}$ level for all three geometries, while the perturbation-correction stage reduces both error indicators by about five orders of magnitude, to the $10^{-9}$--$10^{-8}$ range.
+The primary error grows with $m_{\mathrm{petal}}$, while the corrected error stays in the $10^{-9}$ to $10^{-8}$ range for all three geometries.
+Fig~\ref{fig:comparison_exp3_newcurve} shows that the corrected error $e_h$ is reduced uniformly across the domain, including the lobed interface region, and that along $\Gamma$ the computed correction $\epsilon u_p$ overlaps the primary error $e_N$, so that the residual is reduced after correction.

+To check that these accuracies are not tied to one random initialization, we repeat the second-order LRaNN-PC stage for each geometry over $10$ random seeds, redrawing the hidden weights and biases each time.
+Table~\ref{tab:exp3-seed-sweep} reports the resulting mean $\pm$ standard deviation.
+The corrected $\erro_{L^2}(u_h)$ stays in the $10^{-9}$ to $10^{-8}$ band for every seed, with means of $6.4\times10^{-9}$, $1.2\times10^{-8}$, and $9.2\times10^{-9}$ at $m_{\mathrm{petal}}=5,8,12$.
+The standard deviation within each geometry is of the same order as the mean and comparable to the spread across geometries, so the corrected error does not depend monotonically on $m_{\mathrm{petal}}$ once seed variability is included.
+The representative single-run values in Table~\ref{tab:error_analysis_exp3} sit at the favorable end of this distribution for $m_{\mathrm{petal}}=5$ and at the unfavorable end for $m_{\mathrm{petal}}=12$, which overstates the geometry dependence.
+The $\erro_{L^\infty}(u_h)$ statistics behave the same way.